 A Guide to Being a Landlord in London

 This guide provides a comprehensive overview of everything you need to know about becoming a landlord in London.
-From understanding your responsibilities to finding the ideal buy-to-let property, we've got you covered.
-You can rest assured that you'll be well-informed and prepared for your journey as a landlord.
+From understanding your legal obligations and responsibilities to finding the ideal buy-to-let property, we've got you covered.
+Whether you’re managing a flat near Tower Bridge or letting a house in Surrey Quays, you’ll be better prepared with the right information.

-As a landlord in London, you have certain legal obligations towards your tenants.
-It's crucial to understand these responsibilities before entering the rental market.
+As a landlord, you have several legal obligations towards your tenants.
+Failing to meet them could result in fines or legal disputes, so it’s understand these responsibilities before entering the rental market.
 Here's a breakdown of some key areas:

 • Tenancy agreements.
 The tenancy agreement is a legally binding document which protects both you and your tenant.
-The most common form is the Assured Shorthold Tenancy Agreement; however, there are other forms of agreement.
+The most common form is the Assured Shorthold Tenancy Agreement.
+We can advise on alternative agreements where required.

 Maximising the Rental Yield of HMOs in London